christianhujer/aceunit/ROADMAP.md

 - The output format for help messages should be nicened by ArgParser, not the properties file itself.
 - Add Support for CMake
 - Add Support for JetBrains CLion IDE, i.e. develop a plugin
+- Use functional programming instead of macros for making the runner extensible.

 ## Items from the original TODO list which are dropped